duckduckgo/duckduckgo-documentation/duckduckhack/testing/test_files.md

 ## Test Files
-Good test files can help you quickly test code iterations.
+Good test files can help you quickly test code changes.
 They also serve as a functional specification for your code.
-This specification helps everyone quickly understand and verify the expected behavior of the tested code, improving the quality of the feedback you receive and accelerating the review process.
+This specification helps everyone quickly understand and verify the expected behavior of the code, improving the quality of the feedback you receive and accelerating the review process.
 <!-- /summary -->
 Every instant answer must include a test file in the `t` directory.
 The test files are run automatically before each release to ensure that all instant answers are functioning properly.
 Properly functioning instant answers: